Anton Schlüter München: Tractor building

 In 1937, Schlüter launched the production of tractors.
-Because the Second World War caused a lack of gasoline, upon the year 1942, there were also produced tractors and generators powered by wood gasifiers within a power range of 25 to 50 PS.
-Caused by air raids, dedicated to Munich and Freising, most of the plant in Munich and the foundry in Freising were destroyed by bombs.
+Because the Second World War caused a lack of gasoline, starting with year 1942, production started of tractors and generators powered by wood gasifiers with a power range of 25 to 50 PS.
+Caused by air raids, targeting Munich and Freising, most of the plant in Munich and the foundry in Freising were destroyed by bombs.
 When Anton Schlüter (junior) took over business after the death of his father in 1949, he decided not to rebuild the facilities in Munich.
-Instead of Munich and Freising, the whole company was moved to Freising.
+Instead of having both Munich and Freising locations, the whole company was moved to Freising.
 Freising was the only place where the headquarters and all compartments of production were concentrated.
-Since the year 1964, Schlüter was specialized in tractors of the upper power range of up to 320 PS.
-Quite an exception in that era were tractors which obtained four same-size wheels, represented by the Super Trac series.
-The more upmarket Profi Trac series also featured four same-size wheels, but in addition to that, had rear-wheel steering.
-The rear axle of the Profi Trac serues could steer in the opposite or same direction as the front axle.
+Starting in the year 1964, Schlüter specialized in tractors of the upper power range of up to 320 PS.
+Quite an exception in that era were tractors which obtained four equal-sized wheels, represented by the Super Trac series.
+The more upmarket Profi Trac series also featured four equal-sized wheels, but in addition to that, had rear-wheel steering.
+The rear axle of the Profi Trac series could steer in the opposite or same direction as the front axle.
 In 1978, a unique model was built, the so-called Profi Trac 5000 TVL with a 500 PS engine.
 At its appearance, it was regarded as the most powerful tractor in Europe.
 One reason for the construction of this tractor was an order from the former Yugoslavian president Tito.
-But the idea of a series production of this type was cancelled, caused by political changes in former Yugoslavia.
-Nowadays, the only existing Profi Trac 5000 TVL is possessed by a private person.
+But the idea of a series production of this type was cancelled, caused by political changes in the former Yugoslavia.
+Nowadays, the only existing Profi Trac 5000 TVL is possessed by a private collector.
 In 1989, Schlüter presented a new line of products.
 Its name was Euro Trac.
-Specific for these new tractors were their cabs in the middle of the tractor, together with relocatable ballast weight, placed on top of the front axis.
-More or less, this tractor was almost similar to the MB-trac.
-Despite this latest development, the brand competition amongst tractor producing companies was rough at that time.
+Specific for these new tractors were the driver cabs in the middle of the tractor, together with relocatable ballast weight, placed on top of the front axis.
+More or less, this tractor was similar to the MB-trac.
+Despite this latest development, the competition amongst tractor producing companies was rough at that time.
 Schlüter suffered a technical delay in those years.
-Furthermore, one of the results of the German Reunification was that the demand of so-called system tractors (German:Systemtraktoren).
+Furthermore, one of the results of the German Reunification was that the demand of so-called system tractors (German:Systemtraktoren) changed.
 The specialist term system tractors describes tractors, which offer a third or fourth opportunity to fix machines or containers, like above the front or the rear axle.
 For instance, the MB-trac or Fendt GT were considered as system tractors, also the Unimog or the Fastrac.
 Generally, the demand of such tractors decreased, while more powerful standard tractors were required.
-As a result of all those contemporaneous circumstances, only 184 Euro Trac tractors were built until Schlüter went bankrupt.
+As a result of all those circumstances, only 184 Euro Trac tractors were built until Schlüter went bankrupt.

 Type series

-Until the end of production in Freising, there were mainly three different lines of tractors, which are worth to be named:
+Until the end of production in Freising, there were four main lines of tractors, which are worth to be named: